-Rating Official is the person responsible for informing the covered employee of the critical elements of his/her position, establishing performance standards for those elements, appraising performance and assigning the recommended performance rating.
+Rating Official is the person responsible for informing the covered employee of the critical elements of his/her performance appraisal plan, establishing performance standards for those elements, appraising performance and assigning the recommended performance rating.

 Normally, this is the employee's immediate supervisor.